Nadav Ben Yehuda

 Nadav Ben Yehuda (נדב בן יהודה; born February 29, 1988) is an Israeli mountain climber, search and rescue professional, photographer and speaker.
 He is the first Israeli to climb Mount Annapurna 1, and the Israeli who climbed the most mountains of above 8,000 meters.

 In 2012, while climbing Mount Everest and about 300 meters below the summit, Ben Yehuda encountered an unconscious and severely injured climber, Aydin Irmak originally from Turkey, and immediately began rescue efforts that also involved his own risk of life.
 During the descent he had to remove the gloves from his right hand, and his oxygen system ceased to function.
 The rescue ended successfully with both men alive, but as a result Ben Yehuda suffered severe physical injuries, including serious concerns of an amputation of his right hand's fingers.
 For this act he was awarded the Israeli Presidential Medal of Honor and the FIU Medallion of Courage.
 During that climbing season of spring 2012, 11 climbers died on Mount Everest.

 On March 9, 2012, Ben Yehuda broke the Israeli record of climbing skyscrapers in the Run-Up category, setting it on 19,721 stairs when he climbed the highest tower in Israel – the Moshe Aviv Tower, for 13 consecutive times.

 In September 2012, Ben Yehuda raised the flag of Israel that was awarded to him by President Shimon Peres on the summit of Mount Kazbek in Georgia – one of the highest peaks in the Caucasus Mountains.

 In October 2012, Ben Yehuda performed an alpine solo climb of the two highest mountains in the Pyrenees.

 In 2014, Ben Yehuda went to climb two mountains of over 8,000 meters in a single season, and raised an Organ Donation Card on the summit of the world's sixth highest mountain, Cho Oyu (8,206 meters above sea level).

 At the beginning of October 2014, Ben Yehuda was called by the Ministry of Foreign Affairs and the Israeli Embassy in Nepal for search and rescue missions during the snowstorm disaster in the Nepali Himalayas.
-The disaster was caused by the cyclone Hudhud, and resulted in the death of 43 people, 50 went missing and more than 175 got wounded.
+The disaster was caused by the cyclone Hudhud, and resulted in the death of 43 people, 50 went missing and more than 175 were wounded.
 Four Israelis were killed in the disaster.